lmapii/practical-zephyr/04_practice/readme.md

 How can we find out which nodes to disable?

 Zephyr's board DTS files typically enable plenty of nodes, mostly for you to be able to run the samples without having to use an overlay to enable the required nodes.
-For a custom board this might not be the case, meaning nodes could be _disabled_ by default and you might have to enable nodes before using them.
+For a custom board, this might not be the case, meaning nodes could be _disabled_ by default and you might have to enable nodes before using them.
 In the end, you should be well aware of the peripherals and thus nodes that you need, and should thus _simply know_ which nodes can be disabled.

 In case of doubt another good location to look for a node's `status` is the `zephyr.dts` in the build directory.
 I've picked the following nodes from there and disabled them in the board's overlay: